awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-refresh.md

 Amazon Redshift doesn't support incremental refresh for materialized views that are defined with a query using the following SQL elements:
 + OUTER JOIN \(RIGHT, LEFT, or FULL\)\.
 + The set operations UNION, INTERSECT, EXCEPT, and MINUS\.
-+ The aggregate functions AVG, MEDIAN, PERCENTILE\_CONT, LISTAGG, STDDEV\_SAMP, STDDEV\_POP, APPROXIMATE COUNT, APPROXIMATE PERCENTILE, and bitwise aggregate functions\.
++ The aggregate functions MEDIAN, PERCENTILE\_CONT, LISTAGG, STDDEV\_SAMP, STDDEV\_POP, APPROXIMATE COUNT, APPROXIMATE PERCENTILE, and bitwise aggregate functions\.
 **Note**
-The COUNT and SUM aggregate functions are supported\.
+The COUNT, SUM, and AVG aggregate functions are supported\.
 + DISTINCT aggregate functions, such as DISTINCT COUNT, DISTINCT SUM, and so on\.
 + Window functions\.
 + A query that uses temporary tables for query optimization, such as optimizing common subexpressions\.